What is your pricing?

 You are welcome to come meet our kittens after they have their first vaccinations.
 Breeders with real kittens usually allow people to do so.

-We have a $300 deposit and when you pick up the kitten the rest should be paid in cash prior to delivery.
+We have a $300 deposit and when you pick up the kitten the rest should be paid in CASH prior to delivery.
+If you wish to use Venmo, cash app, or a check, please get permission from an owner prior to delivery of your kitten.

 We welcome questions about our kittens.